teamastrogeo/geopen/README.md

 ## Key Definitions

 - **Alpha (α) Angle**: The inclination of a planar feature relative to the core axis (0-90°)
+  - Measured as device inclination relative to Z-axis
+  - Range: 0° (horizontal) to 90° (vertical)

-- **Beta (β) Angle**: The circumferential angle between the orientation reference line and the feature's trace on the core surface (0-360°)
+- **Beta (β) Angle**: The circumferential angle around the core axis (0-360° full circle)
+  - Measured as rotation around device Z-axis (core longitudinal axis)
+  - Range: 0° to 360° (complete circle)
+  - Uses magnetometer for absolute heading reference
+  - See `docs/design/MEASUREMENT_MECHANISM.md` for detailed explanation

 ## 3D Design & Geometry